with machine learning, statistics and software

 It's important to not only catalogue star clusters but to do so as reliably as possible.
-To enhance our future catalogue, I'm working on statistical ways to validate star clusters based on their density, photometry, and dynamical properties.
+To enhance our catalogue, I'm working on statistical ways to validate star clusters based on their density, photometry, and dynamical properties.
 This uses a range of techniques, including a Bayesian convolutional neural network and a statistical model for whether or not a candidate cluster is gravitationally bound.

 Open source software has been key to my PhD, and I'd really love to give some things back to the community.
 All of the code from my PhD will be open sourced in the near future - watch this space!
 In addition, I'm currently developing open source software to help astronomers communicate on the Bluesky social network.

 Here's some other stuff I did before my PhD.